b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sc(s)
 ```

-Here `getResultOf6TennisGames` returns us a result of 6 games (in every game each player got the same chance to win).
+Here `getResultOf6TennisGames` returns a result of 6 games (in every game each player got the same chance to win).
 When John wins a game then we get 0, when Peter we get 1.
 So if after running `getResultOf6TennisGames` we get, e.g. 4 we know that Peter won 4 games and John won 2 games.
 We repeat the experiment 100'000 times to get a reliable estimate of the results.

-OK, in the beginning of this chapter we intuitively said that a player needs to win 6 games to become the local champion.
+OK, at the beginning of this chapter we intuitively said that a player needs to win 6 games to become the local champion.
 We know that the result was 0-6 for Peter.
 Let's see what is the probability that Peter won by chance six games in a row.

 ```jl